List of administrators of Dadra and Nagar Haveli and Daman and Diu

-This is a list of Administrators of Dadra and Nagar Haveli and Daman and Diu a union territory of India.
+This is a list of administrators of Dadra and Nagar Haveli and Daman and Diu a union territory of India.
 The union territory of Dadra and Nagar Haveli and Daman and Diu was created following the merger of the union territories of Dadra and Nagar Haveli and Daman and Diu on 26 January 2020.

+List of administrators of Dadra and Nagar Haveli

+Lieutenant governors of Goa, Daman and Diu

+Goa, along with Daman and Diu was a union territory of India until 30 May 1987.
+As such it had a lieutenant governor till that time.